ng-Classic/ng-classic/aio/content/start/start-data.md

     <code-example header="src/app/shipping/shipping.component.html" path="getting-started/src/app/shipping/shipping.component.html"></code-example>

     The `async` pipe returns the latest value from a stream of data and continues to do so for the life of a given component.
-    When Angular Classicdestroys that component, the `async` pipe automatically stops.
+    When Angular Classic destroys that component, the `async` pipe automatically stops.
     For detailed information about the `async` pipe, see the [AsyncPipe API documentation](api/common/AsyncPipe).

 1. Add a link from the `CartComponent` view to the `ShippingComponent` view.